 Suing for vehicle damage repair costs

-Suing the at-fault driver to recover vehicle damage repair costs in a civil lawsuit for a car accident is called a mini tort lawsuit.
+Suing the at-fault driver to recover vehicle damage repair costs in a civil lawsuit for a car accident in Michigan is called a mini tort lawsuit.
 Under Michigan’s mini tort law, an auto accident victim can sue the at-fault driver who damaged his or her vehicle for up to $3,000.

 Most of the time, a Michigan mini tort case can be resolved without a lawsuit being filed.
 Frequently, the victim will file his or her mini tort claim with the at-fault driver’s auto insurer – or the driver personally – and a settlement will be reached.